page banner

 VET training is delivered by institutions including schools and colleges, Canberra Institute of Technology (CIT) and Registered Training Operators which include ACT community sector organisations.

-After finishing study, many graduates can find roles in their sector area of focus such as communication or accounting or social work or gender studies.
+After finishing study, many graduates can find roles in their sector area of focus such as communications or accounting or social work or gender studies.
 Graduates with generalist degrees also bring critical thinking, teamwork and passion for making a difference.
 The sector needs more people like you!

 Many community sector organisations encourage staff to continue developing their skills through ongoing formal training or short courses.
 There are many on-the-job learning opportunities and networks to support both new starters to the community sector and experienced workers alike.